 Miguel Risco

-My main research areas are digital platform and social networks.
+My main research areas are digital platforms, social media and social networks.

 Contact information